 Spider bites are usually harmless.
 Many bites attributed to spiders turn out to have been inflicted by other bugs.
 Skin infections also have been mistaken for spider bites.

-Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to severely affect a human being.
+Only a few types of spiders have fangs long enough to penetrate human skin and venom strong enough to hurt humans.
 In the United States, these include the black widow spider and the brown recluse spider.

-Black widow spider bites can cause severe abdominal pain or cramping.
+Spider bites can cause redness, pain and swelling, or you may not notice them at all.
+Black widow spider bites can also cause severe abdominal pain or cramping.
 Brown recluse spider bites can cause a sting or sharp pain, like a bee sting.
 With severe bites, surrounding skin may die within a few hours.
 Both types of spiders generally live in undisturbed areas, such as attics or sheds.
-And they don't bite unless threatened.
+They don't bite unless threatened.

 Typically, a spider bite looks like any other bug bite — a red, inflamed, sometimes itchy or painful bump on your skin — and may even go unnoticed.
 Harmless spider bites usually don't produce any other symptoms.

 Signs and symptoms of a black widow spider bite may include: